CraftAcademy/cartify/README.md

 Cartify.price_attribute = :price
 ```

-Mount Cartify as an engine in `config/routes.rb` and make sure you have a `show` action for your product class defined:
+If you did not run `rails generate cartify:install`, then make sure to mount Cartify as an engine in `config/routes.rb` and make sure you have a `show` action for your product class defined:

 ```ruby
 Rails.application.routes.draw do